wimblerobotics/min_max_curr_rviz_overlay/README.md

 # Min/Max/Current Value RViz Overlay

 This package provides an RViz display plugin that visualizes a numerical value relative to its minimum and maximum bounds, often presented as a horizontal or vertical bar.
-It includes features to indicate critical states through color changes or flashing animations.
+It includes features to indicate critical states through color changes or flashing animations, and can trigger a ROS 2 service when a critical state is entered.

 ## Features